Kenneth Kamler: Career

-Honorable recognitions
+Recognitions

 U.S. News & World Report has recognized him as a 2011 Top Doctor.
 In 2008 and 2010, Newsday named him one of the Best Doctors on Long Island, and in 2002, New York Magazine named him one of the Best Doctors in New York.
 He is listed in the New York Guide to Top Doctors as well as in Who's Who in America, and Who's Who in Science and Engineering.
 He is the subject of a chapter in the book Biography Today: Medical Leaders, and has been profiled in The New York Times, USA Today, U.S. News & World Report, and Reader's Digest.
 He is a recipient of the Science Museum of Long Island's Lifetime Achievement Award.
 He is a member of the Sigma Xi National Scientific Research Society.
 Kamler was honored at the 2005 National Scout Jamboree as one of Twenty Greatest Living Explorers and had a sub-camp named after him.

-He has addressed many prestigious organizations, including The Explorers Club, National Geographic Society, Expedition Medicine Society, Wilderness Medical Society, Sigma Xi National Scientific Research Society, New York Academy of Medicine, Johnson Space Center, TEDMED, EG (Entertainment Gathering), Queen Elizabeth 2 ocean liner, United Nations International School, International Bar Association, Olympus World Headquarters, Johnson and Johnson, Ortho Biotech, and CIGNA Health Care.
-He has spoken at a symposium on risk to NASA astronauts and at an international conference on risk held in London, both of which were nationally webcast.

-Appearances

-Kamler's radio and television appearances include NPR's Fresh Air, CBS' 48 Hours, Dateline NBC, ABC's 20/20, Fox News, NBC News, Bloomberg News, Today Show, Larry King Live, and multiple specials on National Geographic, Discovery, and History channels.
-CNN featured him as an Extreme Medicine Pioneer.
-He appeared on ABC's Nightline in the first-ever live interview from Everest Base Camp.
-He has been interviewed by Forrest Sawyer and Sanjay Gupta.
-He has been a full hour guest on The Oprah Winfrey Show.